-Whenever the COALMCCNRB02-A10 is operating, the digital display will display "0" (with AC applied) to indicate the unit is monitoring for CO.
+Whenever the KN-COP-DP-10YHCA is operating, the digital display will display "0" (with AC applied) to indicate the unit is monitoring for CO.
+If the alarm senses dangerous levels of CO, the digital display will alternate between "CO" and the measured CO concentration in parts per million (PPM), and the alarm will emit an audible alarm pattern, and the Escape light will illuminate.